Transgender and Addiction

 The overlap between religion and family can be especially daunting for an LGBT person who is struggling with questions of identity and belonging.
 The Human Rights Campaign notes that family relationships are the cornerstone of many Latino communities, and an LGBT person coming out in such an environment risks losing that very important support system.
-Conservative and traditional families often cast gender nonconformity as a rejection of nature and of God; Biblical teachings “don’t necessarily speak to the complexity of transgender identity,” explains The Atlantic.
-In 2014, a 17-year-old transgender girl in Ohio killed herself, her suicide note explaining how her conservative Christian mother’s “extremely negative” reaction (that her gender nonconformity was a phase and that her desire to transition to a female identity was false and wrong) led her to hating herself to the point of death.
+Conservative and traditional families often cast gender nonconformity as a rejection of nature and of God.
+Biblical teachings “don’t necessarily speak to the complexity of transgender identity,” explains The Atlantic.
+In 2014, a 17-year-old transgender girl in Ohio killed herself—her suicide note explaining how her conservative Christian mother’s “extremely negative” reaction (that her gender nonconformity was a phase and that her desire to transition to a female identity was false and wrong) led her to hating herself to the point of death.

-Family Rejection and Substance Abuse
+Family Rejection and Substance Use

 The CUNY researchers, who published their findings in the LGBT Health journal, looked at the responses of 6,456 adults who participated in the 2008 and 2009 National Transgender Discrimination Survey.
-The adults were asked if they had ever attempted suicide or took drugs and/or alcohol to feel better about discrimination they had experienced as a result of their transgendered identities.
-The survey further asked how the adults’ families (where applicable) reacted upon learning that they were transgendered (or gender nonconforming).
+The adults were asked if they had ever attempted suicide or took drugs and/or alcohol to feel better about discrimination they had experienced as a result of their transgender identities.
+The survey further asked how the adults’ families (where applicable) reacted upon learning that they were transgender (or gender nonconforming).
 Examples of reactions included the termination of the relationship with a spouse or partner and whether family members refused to speak or spend time with them.

 Transgender Mental Health and Poor Outcomes

 For many transgender people, their struggles with addiction don’t end with treatment.
-Most facilities separate their clients by gender, to better address gender-specific issues of mental health and substance abuse.
+Most facilities separate their clients by gender, to better address gender-specific issues of mental health and substance misuse.
 Transgender clients, however, are left feeling out of place, especially those who are still in the process of transitioning to their desired gender.
-Such individuals require regular hormone treatments, which could take years; some treatment centers may not be in a position to continue the facilitation of estrogen or testosterone infusions, and some healthcare providers may be uneducated as to the importance of keeping up with the procedure, mistakenly believing such treatments to be “elective.”
+Such individuals require regular hormone treatments, which could take years.
+Some treatment centers may not be in a position to continue the facilitation of estrogen or testosterone infusions, and some healthcare providers may be uneducated as to the importance of keeping up with the procedure, mistakenly believing such treatments to be “elective.”

 Such is the state of healthcare serving transgender people that many transgender individuals face discrimination in the healthcare services they need.
-A Reuters report from March 2015 found that 42 percent of transgender people said they received verbal or even physical abuse at their doctor’s office or were denied equal treatment because of their gender identity.
+A Reuters report from March 2015, found that 42% of transgender people said they received verbal or even physical abuse at their doctor’s office or were denied equal treatment because of their gender identity.
 Most of the people who reported discrimination were “young, white, college-educated people with jobs and private health insurance,” suggesting that transgender individuals who did not fit into those categories (those who are older, not white, uneducated, unemployed, and without adequate health insurance) could be subject to even greater levels of discrimination within treatment.

 The Effects of Extreme Poverty

-A study published in the JAMA Pediatrics journal examined 300 young transgender women in Chicago and Boston, of whom only 25 percent were white, and researchers discovered that the rate of mental health disorders and substance abuse was as much as 3.6 times greater than that of the general population.
+A study published in the JAMA Pediatrics journal examined 300 young transgender women in Chicago and Boston, of whom only 25% were white, and researchers discovered that the rate of mental health disorders and substance misuse was as much as 3.6 times greater than that of the general population.
 Most of the women were unemployed and without health insurance, and a majority of them “lived in extreme poverty,” all of which are factors for mental health stress and the potential effects of discrimination.